Irate-Walrus/stardust-rs/README.md

 ![Patching `memcpy` address in GOT with GDB](./docs/patching-memcpy-addr.png)

 **Solution**:
-- Patch the GOT dynamically during runtime.
+- Patch the GOT dynamically during runtime, this appears to allow the use of `compiler_builtins`!
 - Don't directly call `extern` functions before patching, call them within `asm!` macro

 ## Problem #4 `.bss.__rust_no_alloc_shim_is_unstable`

-Haven't worked out what exactly this symbol is supposed to do, funnily enough memory allocations appeared to work fine without including it in the shellcode.
+Haven't worked out what exactly this symbol is supposed to do, funnily enough memory allocations appeared to work fine without fiddling with it.

 **Solution**: Ignore it until it breaks something